OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 This strategy uses the OpenCTI database as a user management.

-OpenCTI use this strategy as the default but its not the one we recommend for security reasons.
+OpenCTI use this strategy as the default, but it's not the one we recommend for security reasons.

 ```json
 "local": {